codekashyap/Audiobooks-Business-Case/README.md

 ## Action Plan :
 1. Preprocess the data set :

-  1.1 Balance the dataset.
+    1.1 Balance the dataset

-  1.2 Divide the dataset in training, validation and testing data.
+    1.2 Divide the dataset in training, validation and testing data

     1.3 Save the data in a tensor friendly format (.npz)

 2. Create the machine learning algorithm, which is able to predict if a customer will buy again.
    This is a classification problem with two classes: won't buy and will buy, represented by 0s and 1s.